arnavmittal14/ENSF380SummerFinalProject/README.md

-# ENSF380 Summer Final Project - Subway Screen
+# Dynamic Subway Information System
- Group Number: 26

- Group Members: Shahed Issa, Debojeet Dam, Arnav Mittal
+ Shahed Issa, Debojeet Dam, Arnav Mittal

  A PDF copy of the UML is present in the repository under the name UML_Class_Diagram.pdf